Erikas-Ramanauskas/Milestone-Project-3/README.md

 ### Codes

 * Credit to [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) udemy Course that I learned midjority of javascript before starting Code institute course.
-Notable code taken apart general lessons I learned:

-* randomInt() function
-* Entire index.js file, creating apearing sections on scroll as well as sticky navigation bar
-* Local stotage functionality
+Crash course build my JS confidence It helped me a lot in a previous project and current project a lot.

 * Credit and thanks to numerous tutorials on YouTube by seasoned developers.
   * Thanks to [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) for a number of code lessons in various topics;